YbicG/EventHandler/README.md

--- Fire an event to a specific client from the server local player = your.Player EventHandler:FireEventToClient(EventHandler.Events.TestEvent, player, "Hello to you, client!")```
+-- Fire an event to a specific client from the server local player = your.Player EventHandler:FireEventToClient(EventHandler.Events.TestEvent, player, "Hello to you, client!")

+-- Fire an bindable event from the client or server EventHandler:FireBind(EventHandler.Events.TestEvent, "Hello, world!")```